lizrice/katacoda-scenarios/scratch/step25.md

 When you run a container, it has access to files and directories that come from its container image.
-We need to give our container is own set of files and directories.
+We need to give our container its own set of files and directories.
 For illustration let's use Alpine Linux.

 ## Download Alpine Linux